ikaGalogre/Profile-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.7.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+# Prerequisites

+Make sure you have the following installed:

+Node.js (>= v18.x)
+Angular CLI (>= v18.2.7)
+JSON Server (for mocking APIs)

+# Running the Development Server

+To run the development server along with the mock API server, use the following command:

+Copy code
+`npm run start:dev`

+This will start the Angular development server on `http://localhost:4200`.
+It will also start json-server on `http://localhost:3000` to serve data from db.json.
 The application will automatically reload if you change any of the source files.

+# If npm run start:dev doesn't work, you can manually start both the Angular app and the mock API server in separate terminals:

+Start the Angular app:
+Copy code
+`ng serve`

+Start the mock API server:
+Copy code
+`json-server --watch db.json`

+# Running Unit Tests

+To run unit tests with Karma:

+Copy code
+`npm run test`
+The test runner will automatically launch a browser to execute the tests.

+# If npm run test doesn't work, you can manually run unit tests

+Copy code
+`ng test`
+this executes the unit tests via [Karma](https://karma-runner.github.io).

 ## Code scaffolding